B1alu/certified-kubernetes-administrator-course/docs/05-Application-Lifecycle-Management/02-RollingUpdates-and-Rollback.md

   - Take me to [Video Tutorial](https://kodekloud.com/topic/rolling-updates-and-rollbacks/)

-In this section, we will take a look at rolling updates and rollback in a deployment
+In this section, we will take a look at rolling updates and rollback in a deployment Rolling Update Deployment.
+The rolling deployment is the default deployment strategy in Kubernetes.
+It replaces pods, one by one, of the previous version of our application with pods of the new version without any cluster downtime.
+When using the RollingUpdate strategy, there are two more options that let us fine-tune the update process:

+maxSurge: The number of pods that can be created above the desired amount of pods during an update.
+This can be an absolute number or percentage of the replicas count.
+The default is 25%.

+maxUnavailable: The number of pods that can be unavailable during the update process.
+This can be an absolute number or a percentage of the replicas count; the default is 25%.

 ## Rollout and Versioning in a Deployment